-- Overloading with text information.
-If a seller wants to tell a customer everything about his services, products, and advantages at once he gets quite an opposite effect: the customer sees it all but understands nothing.
-He can’t quickly figure out what this all is about and make a decision, thus, the resource isn’t effective.
-It’s necessary to determine the sequence of actions and put priorities properly on the stage of the website development.
+- Overloading text information.
+If a seller wants to tell a customer everything about their services, products, and advantages simultaneously, they get quite the opposite effect: the customer sees it all but understands nothing.
+They can’t quickly figure out what this all is about and make a decision.
+Thus, the website isn’t effective.
+It’s necessary to determine the sequence of actions and put priorities properly at the website development stage.

 - A creative design and a dead-end scenario.
 Relying on extraordinariness and creativity without clues for a user is a mistake.
 And it occurs quite often.
 How should a user figure out what’s what?
-How is he supposed to find tools, if they’re not on regular spots.
-Such an approach won’t let you count on any loyalty of the customer.
+How can they find tools if they’re not in regular spots?
+Such an approach won’t let you count on customer loyalty.

-Website usability specialists are already tired of talking about “clear navigation”, but modern companies keep stepping on the same rake.
-It even happens that websites win awards for the best design, while their web usability is on a very low level.
-Unfortunately, cases of an adequate graphic design of online stores happen quite rarely.
+Website usability specialists are already tired of discussing “clear navigation,” but modern companies keep stepping on the same rake.
+It even happens that websites win awards for the best design while their web usability is very low.
+Unfortunately, cases of good graphic design in online stores happen quite rarely.
 What’s important here is to keep a balance and not fall into extremes.
-Excessive navigation harms a website as much as a lack of it.
+Excessive navigation harms a website design as much as a lack of it.

-No brilliant simplicity.
-No possibility of making a purchase in one click or order without registration.
-Forms of a registration or an order with unnecessary fields to fill are a proven way of losing a potential customer.
-Minimum of actions for making an order is serious competitive advantage.
-And it can improve a website user experience.
+- No brilliant simplicity.
+No possibility of purchasing in one click or ordering without registration.
+Forms of registration or order with unnecessary fields to fill are a proven way of losing a potential customer.
+On the other hand, the minimum of actions for making an order is a serious competitive advantage.
+And it can improve the website’s design and user experience.

 - Non-anticipative search.
-If a customer looks for a product but makes a typo will the search still give him the right results?
+If a customer looks for a product but makes a typo, will the search still give them the right results?

 - Contact information and delivery policy details are hidden.
-Contacts, payment, and delivery policies of an online store should always be on a visible spot.
-You should pay as much attention to them sa to the “Buy” button.
-That information should have a free access from any page.
+Contacts, payment, and delivery policies of an online store should always be on visible spot.
+You should pay as much attention to them as to the “Buy” button.
+That information should have free access from any page.

 - Incomprehensible terminology.
-It may seem to you that every person understands such things as “product available”, “product on order”, “in stock of a supplier”, “transit”, etc. Unfortunately, it isn’t so.
+It may seem to you that every person understands such things as “product available,” “product on order,” “in stock of a supplier,” “transit,” etc. Unfortunately, it isn’t so.
 A potential client may not know all of this.
-He might not even know what to authorize is.
-It will be better to show the real time of deliveries and use a simple and clear terminology.
-A good example of violating basic principles of web usability is “next” button in the process of making an order.
-A customer doesn’t what actions it leads to.
-Instead of that it is better to give specific instructions, like “proceed to payment” or “choose a way of the delivery”.
+They might not even know how to log in.
+Showing real-time deliveries and using simple and clear terminology will be better.
+A good example of violating basic web usability principles is the “Next” button when ordering.
+A customer doesn’t know what actions it leads to.
+Instead, it is better to give specific instructions, like “Proceed to payment” or “Choose a way of delivery.”

-An expert analysis of website usability, search of mistakes, and their correction will let you increase conversion on your site.
-It can be done, based on main factors impacting web usability.
+An expert analysis of website usability, a search for mistakes, and their correction will let you increase conversion on your website design.
+Moreover, it can be done based on the main factors impacting web usability.

 - Navigation.
 Minimum of actions, intuitively clear structure.

 - Design.
-One style, a complete picture of all elements of a page.
+One style is a complete picture of all elements on a page.

-- Design of products’ e-catalogue.
+- Design of products’ e-catalog.
 Complete information, quality images and videos.

-- Simplified form of an order.
+- The simplified order form.
 Minimum fields for filling up.

 - Integrated search.
 The most relevant search and an option of customizing filters.